fetf/.github/profile/README.md

 ## Hackathons
-Hackathon group with several projects that will be posted here
+Hackathon team with several projects that will be posted here

 ## Group Projects